juliale02/fa22-cse110-lab4/expose/javascript/part2.md

 ```
     Explanation: 'i' was declared with the keyword 'let'.
 Therefore, it only has a blockscope and line 11 attempts to mkae a call to the variable outside this scope.
 Hence the error above occurs and deems that 'i' is not defined.
 Similar to question 5.
 10. 3
-    Explanation: 'length' is initialled to be the size of the 'prices' array, whhich is 3.
+    Explanation: 'length' is initialized to be the size of the 'prices' array, whhich is 3.
 We are able to access this value since we are making a reference to it within its blockscope, so no error occurs.
 11. [ 50, 100, 150 ]
     Exlpanation: Although nothing is written to the log, we we can se that the return statement is within the blockscope of the declaration of 'discounted' with the keyword 'const'.
 EVen though it is 'const', we are still able to push onto the array, just not able to reassign the value.
 Hence, output is identical to using keyword 'var' in question 4.
 12. <!-- output is undefined, check with TA !-->